 Volunteers in our cohort completed questionnaires during the COVID-19 physical distancing restrictions to track the impacts of social isolation and loneliness on mental and brain health.

 A hyperspectral retinal camera technology has been developed by the company Optina Diagnostics and could predict cerebral amyloid status as determined by PET imaging, amyloid being one of the main biomarkers of Alzheimer’s disease.
-Simpler than PET imaging, the non-invasive retinal imaging could be an interesting avenue in the early detection of the disease. – Project on hold due to COVID-19 restrictions.
+Simpler than PET imaging, non-invasive retinal imaging could be an interesting avenue in the early detection of the disease.